Download

 Starting notes:

-- Pi versions are all indicated by the “armv7l” tag in the executable name.
-This is specific to 32bit ARM architecture
+- Pi versions are all indicated by the “Pi-64Bit” tag in the executable name.

 - Supported PI OS (Raspbian/Pi OS):